ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Present answer Options in Random order.

             - Single Choice Mode: When there is just one correct option.
-This disable the Scoring type.
+This disables the Scoring type.

             - Delete icon: To delete the current question.

             - Edit View: Enables the text editor to write the quiz statement and its options, hints and explanations.

-            - Edit bar: When the edit view is enable, the format bar allows to provide.
+            - Edit bar: When the edit view is enabled, the format bar provides:

                 - Style to the statement text